skiptools/skip/README.md

 If the checkup passes, you're ready to start developing with Skip!

+**NOTE:** Skip currently requires JDK17 to be installed.
+If `skip checkup` fails any of the build checks, try installing running `brew install openjdk@17` to ensure a valid JDK is installed.

 ## Creating an App

 Create a new app project with the command: